sdiehl/wiwinwlh/tutorial.md

 Either
 ------

 The instance of the Either monad is simple, note the bias toward Left when binding.

 ~~~~ {.haskell include="src/09-errors/either_impl.hs"}
 ~~~~

 The silly example one always sees is writing safe division function that fails out with a Left value when a division by zero happens and holds the resulting value in Right otherwise.

 ~~~~ {.haskell include="src/09-errors/either.hs"}
 ~~~~

 This is admittedly pretty stupid but captures the essence of why Either/EitherT is a suitable monad for exception handling.

 ErrorT
 ------

-Another slightly clumsy method is to use the ``ErrorT`` transformer composed with an Identity and unrolling into an ``Either Exception a``.
+In the monad transformer style, we can use the ``ErrorT`` transformer composed with an Identity monad and unrolling into an ``Either Exception a``.
 This method is simple but requires manual instantiation of an Exception ( or Typeable ) typeclass if a custom Exception type is desired.

 ~~~~ {.haskell include="src/09-errors/errors.hs"}
 ~~~~